Fits a hydromad model using R's optim or nlminb functions. Has

 initial parameter set.

-, then each of the initial parameter
+if this is TRUE, then each of the initial parameter

-samples (based on samples
+samples (based on samples and sampletype) are used as a

 starting value for a separate optimisation run, and the best result is kept.

-if vcov = TRUE
+if vcov = TRUE, the parameter variance-covariance

 matrix will be estimated as the inverse of the hessian matrix returned by

-.
+optim().
 This may be a very poor estimate!
 It can be extract using

 the best model from those sampled, according to the given

-function.
+objective function.
 Also, these extra elements are inserted:

 total number of evaluations of the model simulation function.